ioi-foundation/dcrypt/crates/params/README.md

 # Cryptographic Parameters (`params`)

-The `params` crate is a `no_std` library dedicated to centralizing constant values and parameter sets for various cryptographic algorithms used within the DCRYPT ecosystem.
-This approach ensures consistency and makes it easier to manage and update parameters across different DCRYPT crates.
+The `params` crate is a `no_std` library dedicated to centralizing constant values and parameter sets for various cryptographic algorithms used within the dcrypt ecosystem.
+This approach ensures consistency and makes it easier to manage and update parameters across different dcrypt crates.

 By being `no_std`, this crate can be used in a wide range of environments, including embedded systems.